 This makes the Asus ZenBook far more affordable than most premium Ultrabooks, like the glass-surfaced Acer Aspire S7.
 And yet, this machine is just as carefully crafted as the all-metal Samsung Ativ Book 9 Spin.
 Asus has once again struck the perfect balance of affordability and luxury with its latest offering.

-It doesn’t pack in the fanless design of the Asus ZenBook UX305, but for those seeking the potential for a full-on Core i7 processor, the Asus ZenBook 3 now serves as a more up to date alternative to the UX305, brushed aluminum shell and all.
+It doesn’t house the fanless cooling system of the Asus ZenBook UX305, but for those on the prowl for a full-fledged Core i7 processor, the Asus ZenBook 3 now serves as a more contemporary alternative to the UX305, brushed aluminum shell and all.

 You could easily mistake the Asus ZenBook UX305 for a sketchbook when holding it.
 It's stunningly thin, measuring just 0.5 inches thick and weighing 2.6 pounds (1.17 kg).
 This makes the ZenBook one of the skinniest Windows 10 machines in existence but don't think it's flimsy.